skyfrk/hackthewood-berlin-2019/article/blog_article_2_en.md

 PS C:\Program Files\ngrok> ./ngrok http 1337
 ```

 After running the above you're given a monitor screen in your terminal.
 Behind the `Forwarding` keyword you can see active tunnels.
 In our example below our local Azure Function is now exposed behind `http://qyt7q40w03.ngrok.io`.
-You can verify if everything is working correctly by opening `http://qyt7q40w03.ngrok.io` in your web browser (sending a GET request).
+You can verify if everything is working correctly by opening the ngrok  URL in your web browser (sending a GET request).
 As you can see at the bottom of the output a GET request was logged as expected.
 It works!
 If you'd like to have a deeper look in incoming requests you can explore ngroks web interface running locally on port `4040`.

 ```shell
 ngrok by @inconshreveable                               (Ctrl+C to quit)